 - Leah Mata Fragua at School for Advanced Research

 Plains Personal Adornment in Metal

 An Oglala Lakota metalsmith, carver, dancer, regalia maker, and cultural artist, Jhon Goes in Center is based in Rapid City, South Dakota, and hails from the Pine Ridge Reservation.
 He earned his museum studies degree from the University of Colorado and studied metal engraving from nationally renowned firearms engraver John Rohner.
-Jhon will discuss personal adornment in metals by Northern and Southern Plains artists from the 19th century to the present.
+Jhon will discuss personal adornment in metals by Northern and Southern Plains artists from the 19th century to the present in this Collections Spotlight.

 - Jhon Goes in Center artist website

 - Jhon Goes in Center virtual residency through Racing Magpie

 E8: Melissa Shaginoff Dene Art, Materials, and Potlatch

 Ahtna Athabascan and Northern Paiute artist, activist, and curator, Melissa Shaginoff is a curator at the Alaska Pacific University’s Art Galleries in Anchorage.
 Her work is shaped by the structure and processes of the Dene potlatch.
 In 2021 Melissa will participate in two international residencies in Canada and Sweden to explore conversation as an artistic practice.